 For example, They will often instigate arguments, then claim that they hate drama.
 They will openly criticize people who post their dirty laundry on social media, but will guilelessly post vague, victimish, sympathy soliciting posts when they are upset with someone.
 Of course, when they do it, they always have a good reason or an excuse that justifies their behavior.

-They, even, will avoid taking blame for the most minor of human errors.
+They will avoid taking the blame for the most benign human errors.
 If a glass of water is left on the table, and the narcissist accidentally knocks it over, rather than blaming themselves for spilling the water, they will place the blame on the person who shouldn’t have left the glass of water on the table.

-Narcissists will never accept accountability for a mishap, mistake, or human error.
+Narcissists will never accept accountability for anything.
 They lie, so convincingly, always incorporating a grain of truth; so that their stories often sound believable.
-Even if their stories don’t add up, they tell them with such confidence, that you end up filling the holes in their stories, with the benefit of the doubt.
+Even if their stories don’t add up, they tell them with such confidence and conviction that you end up filling the gaps with the benefit of the doubt.

-When narcissists are caught doing something wrong, or something that they regularly nail others to the wall for, they will lie, deny, and then rage.
-You’ll be schooled to never again expose their hypocrisy, and punished for any attempts to do so.
+When narcissists are caught doing something wrong, or something that they regularly will nail others to the wall for, they will deny it, then lie about, and if that doesn’t work, expect rage or the silent treatment.
+You’ll be schooled to never again expose their hypocrisy, and severely punished for any attempts to do so.

 They may criticize and accuse you of being selfish, and uncaring for eating the last bit of something, and will expect a perfectly delivered apology, and prompt replacement of the consumed food item, but when they finish off the last of the something, don’t dare point it out, unless you are willing to spend hours going to war over a banana, or a can of Red Bull or ________(insert blank).